 - Perform all usual activities to the best of your ability.

 - Send your response to the project (whether or not you blacked-out) to email@example.com or Sarah Berkeley, 5000 Saint Paul Ave, Lincoln, NE 68504.

 DATA BLACKOUT is a participatory event that takes place annually in the United States and internationally.
-The project began in 2012.

 The spaces where DATA BLACKOUT is held become blank spots in the masses of data transmission as inhabitants of the space turn off all digital devices that transmit a signal.
 Participants and non-participants are requested to write about their experiences of DATA BLACKOUT and send them to the artist.
 The artist collects these consciously transmitted pieces of data to present in a future exhibition.
 By sending this data to the artist, the writer gives the artist full permission to use their written document in print, on the internet and in exhibitions.